 If your gym has a speed wall or partial speed wall, be sure to use that for the exercises below.
 But don't fret!
 These exercises also work on any warm-up routes in the gym.
 (If possible, try to use an auto-belay or trade-off with your belay partner, resting while they go!)

 This exercise aims to practice incorporating the legs into your dynamic movement.
 So after you've warmed up, try climbing the route twice (four times for a partial speed wall) with no rest in between as fast as you can.
 Each time you get on the wall, focus on a single slip-up you made in the previous run and try to correct it.
 Also, concentrate on pushing hard with your legs.
 (Speed climbing is less about pulling with your arms and driving with your legs.)
 Finally, try reaching for holds that you can't reach statically.
 Speed climbing occurs in a near zig-zag motion from left to right as you ascend the wall, so look for holds just out of reach up and opposite you.
 Rest for four minutes in between each set of runs.
 Perform three sets for a total of six runs.

 Improve Your Coordination on the Wall

 Like the previous exercise, in this one, you will ascend the wall twice and rest in between sets.
-Only this time, after warming up, you are going to climb once incredibly slowly.
+Only this time, after warming up, you will climb once incredibly slowly.
 On this run, focus intensely on where you place your feet.
 With each foot placement, take note of where your hands are.
 That is because, on the second run, you will try and climb a bit faster without looking at your feet.
 The goal is to train your body—from your hands to your feet—to work together through repeated movement and muscle memory.
 Rest for four minutes between each set of runs.
 Perform three sets for a total of six runs.

 Shake Up Your Normal Gym or Training Session